umutbaykan/AI-tastic-Tales/README.md

 ```

 ### Backend:
 The backend server acts as an intermediary between the frontend and the GPT & SD clients.
-It receives information from the frontend and combines it with the prompt bank based on user choices.
-The server then sends simultaneous API calls to the clients.
-The prompt parameters greatly affect the quality of the generated image, so generating new prompts is necessary.
-The whole process of receiving prompts, populating them, sending them as part of API calls and passing on the results to frontend is referred to as a cycle.
+It parses user choices from the frontend and populates them with pre-written prompts through the prompt bank.
+Prompts used in API calls greatly affect the quality of the generated image, so this process produces much better results for the user.
+The server then sends simultaneous API calls to the two clients with the final prompts.
+The whole process of parsing user choices, populating them, sending them as part of API calls and passing on the results to frontend is referred to as a cycle.

 Based on the user's choice on the frontend, a new cycle can be initiated.
 For example, if the user decides to steer the story, their new input updates the prompt parameters and triggers another API call.
-To maintain narrative continuity, the existing chapters are included in the API call to Chat GPT.
+To maintain narrative continuity in the story, the existing chapters are included in the API call to Chat GPT.

 Each chapter is sent to the frontend for the user to view, and the data is not stored.
 Currently, there is no implemented database, but this could be added in the future to allow users to store and review their generated stories.

 ### Frontend:
 The frontend enables users to configure the theme, style, characters, and context of the story.
-The available options are received from the backend server through an API call.
-Users selections are then sent as JSON to the backend to start the first cycle, and users can view the rendered image and chapters once cycle is completed.
+The available options are sent to the backend server through an API call.
+User selections are passed on as a JSON object to the backend to start the first cycle, and users can view the rendered image and chapters once the cycle is completed.

 At the end of each cycle, users have a few choices:
 1) They can provide a different prompt to steer the story.
 In this case, the prompt configuration is updated and sent back to the backend along with the existing chapters to provide context.
-2) Users can choose to determine what happens next and request Chat GPT to generate the subsequent chapter based on the existing context.
-This prompts a change in the prompt to solicit a new chapter from Chat GPT, utilizing the existing chapters as contextual information.
+2) Users can request Chat GPT to generate the subsequent chapter based on the existing context.
+This changes the input prompt to ask for a new chapter from Chat GPT based on the existing chapters, which are passed on alongside the API call as contextual information.
-3) At any point, users can choose to refresh the story, in which case the API calls are made with the existing configurations to obtain different results.
+3) At any point, users can choose to refresh the story, in which case the API calls are made with the existing configurations again to obtain different results.

-Information received from the backend is stored in the local storage.
+Information received from the backend is stored in the client's local storage.
 At the end of each cycle, unless the user chooses to refresh the story, the new chapter and image link are added to the local storage.
 If users want to review the story they have read so far, they can navigate to the "story-so-far" section, where the component accesses the local storage information and renders a continuous narrative for the user to see.

 ------
 ------